agnesdeng/agnesdeng.github.io/content/post/PhD-complete/index.md

   - PhD
 ---

- 🎉

 {{< toc mobile_only=true is_open=true >}}

-## Graduation ceremony will be in May 2025 though
+## Graduation ceremony will be in May 2025